Welcome to the Law Department’s Portal for Transmitting Proposed Regulations for Review

 The APA only applies to agency rules that regulate public behavior or affect public rights.
-It does not regulate a statement, policy or procedure that pertains only to the internal management or operations of an agency, such as an agency’s organizational affairs or its employee rules of conduct, training and discipline.
+It does not regulate a statement, policy or procedure that pertains only to the internal management or operations of an agency, such as an agency’s organizational affairs or its employee rules of conduct, training, and discipline.

 The Law Department is aware that some regulations may seek to regulate both public behavior and internal operations in the same document.
 In these instances, in order to reduce the work involved in complying with the APA, agencies may wish to consider separating the provisions that regulate public behavior from internally facing provisions.
 This bifurcation is not an APA requirement, however.

-The APA requires City regulations to be drafted in same style required by the Code of Maryland Regulation (COMAR) with a few modifications.
+The APA requires City regulations to be drafted in the same style required by the Code of Maryland Regulation (COMAR) with a few modifications.
 To guide you in the drafting process:

 - Review the Style Manual for Regulations.